djitz/pcf-study-notes/files/05-Managed-and-User-Provided-Services.md

 ## Managed and User-Provided Services

 - What is a service?
 Can you name some examples?
+> service is a resource reserved on demand
+> examples: database on a shared or dedicated server, access to a SaaS application

 - What is the "marketplace"?
 Does it show all services?

 - What is the difference between a managed and user-provided service?

 - How would you create a managed service?

 - How would you use a managed service?

 - How would you create a user-provided service?
+> `cf cups SERVICE_INSTANCE [-p CREDENTIALS] [-l SYSLOG_DRAIN_URL] [-r ROUTE_SERVICE_URL]`

 - How would you use a user-provided service?

 - What is `VCAPS_SERVICES`?
 Why is it important?
+> it is an environment variable containing connection details of bindable services that Cloud Foundry added after binding the services instance to the application.

 - How do services interact with spaces?